Adnan525/spring_tutorial/Readme.md

 ## Bean

+@Component : bean, managed by spring
+@primary : bean hierarchy, uses this by default
+@Autowired : this is a dependency where bean will be injected
+@SpringBootApplication : search for dependency in this package and in the sub packages (component scan)

+Beans will be generated in application context

 - If when we generate same type of bean multiple times, we get the same instance of the bean, by default it's singleton.

 ```